foundry-rs/starknet-foundry/docs/src/testing/contract-collection/new-mechanism.md

 ## Using External Contracts in Tests

-To use contract from dependencies in tests `Scarb.toml` must be updated to include these contracts under `[[target.starknet-contract]]`.
+To use contract from dependencies in tests, `Scarb.toml` must be updated to include these contracts under `[[target.starknet-contract]]`.

 ```toml